mrismanaziz/Reforestation/README.md

-## What time did the man go to the dentist?
-Tooth hurt-y.
+## Why did Dracula lie in the wrong coffin?
+He made a grave mistake.